 Apart from enhancing a person’s strength, stamina and agility, calisthenics exercises also boost metabolism leading to a faster calorie burn.
 Also, these put less pressure on joints thereby reducing the risk of muscle and joint injuries that are otherwise high in weight training.
 You can also find control over your body and notice that its flexibility and coordination gets improved over time.

 If this calisthenics workout wisdom irks you to give this form of strength training a shot, we’ve also enlisted a few of these easy bodyweight exercises that you can start with.
 When you are able to do these flawlessly, you can switch up to their advanced variations.

-You can go through the tutorials below for calisthenics exercises, take note of the instructions and get set training!
+You can go through the tutorials below, take note of the instructions and get set training!

 Here are some of the best calisthenics exercises for beginners

 - Start by standing straight with your feet parallel and exactly under your shoulders.

 - Start bending the knees while pushing the hips back like you sit down on a chair.

 - Keep your chest upright, your face and head forward and squat as deeply as possible.
 Try to not extend your knees beyond the toes to avoid injury.

 - Push yourself back to the normal standing position.

 - Stand upright with your feet hip-width apart in a neutral stance and your hands on your waist.